project-march/ProjectMarch/doc/useful_ros_tools/robot_model.rst

 The resulting `tf frames` are used by `rviz` for creating a visualisation.
 The `tf frames` are also used in the :ref:`march-data-collector-label` to calculate the center of mass and capture point.

+When you select to unfix the exoskeleton in simulation a script in the :ref:`march-simulation-label` is used to produce a transform that copies the movements of the exoskeleton with respect to the world.
+The movements are then also visible in `rviz`.

 urdf
 ^^^^